AAHA! Virginia · Community Weavers Initiative

 As soon as you submit, an email goes directly to the person you nominated.
 It explains what 100 for the 400 is, that someone in their community put their name forward, and what happens next.
 Your identity remains confidential unless you’ve shared it.

-3. Your nominee completes their profile
+3. Your nominee completes and submits their profile.

 Submit a Nomination